harshavardhana/harbor-minio/README.md

-# How to use Harbor with Minio?
+# How to use VMware Harbor with Minio?

-Project [Harbor](https://github.com/vmware/harbor) is an enterprise-class docker registry server to store and distribute container images.
+[Harbor](https://github.com/vmware/harbor) is an enterprise-class docker registry server to store and distribute container images.
 Follow this document to use Minio object storage server as a storage backend for Harbor container registry.

 ## Prerequesites